-The election for student board members will be held on the first or second Wednesday of March each year, whichever best accommodates the College calendar.
+The election for student board members will be held in the first or second week of March each year, whichever best accommodates the College calendar.
+The Student Liaison or Director of College Readiness and Student Life will publicize the election and filing dates on the College's online calendar.